freer4/elevuetor/elevuetor-js/README.md

 ## Database

-The Elevuetor Database is a proxy that handles dot-notation access to the entire data structure defined by your Mantle model exports.
+The Elevuetor Database is a proxy that handles dot-notation access to the entire data structure defined by your server model exports.

 **Example:**

 > posts[id].comments[1].author.friends[6].displayName

-This juggles between existing data in memory and asking for data from Mantle through the Connection object and the promises it returns.
+This juggles between existing data in memory and asking for data from the server through the Connection object and the promises it returns.
 It's all Vue refs and custom proxies, allowing you to ask for data that doesn't exist in the browser yet, and letting Vue reactivity to do its thing without further configuration or worry for you, the developer.

 ## Data types

 Custom data types can be defined to allow standardized interaction with .Net data types.

 With the exception of Elevuetor's Model object and Enum class, these are extensions of the included DataType js class, which allows Elevuetor Models to understand that these are non-js-standard data types.
 These have defined setter functions to translate the data from a format used in C# to an appropriate format usable by JS through Elevuetor.
-They also have an _out property, re-translating the value to something C# appropriate and used by Elevuetor to return sensible data to Mantle without further custom mapping and handling.
+They also have an _out property, re-translating the value to something C# appropriate and used by Elevuetor to return sensible data to the server without further custom mapping and handling.

 TL;DR: basically just a way to translate data types between C# and JS.